James R. Browning United States Court of Appeals Building: Architecture

 The building reflects the Beaux Arts classicism adopted by the U.S. Treasury Department for early twentieth-century federal buildings.
 The stylized building is a steel-framed structure clad in white Sierra granite.
 The magnificent building, with its opulent ornamentation and surface treatments, was exceptionally lavish even at the time of its construction.

 The imposing building, echoing the Italian palazzos designed by Bramante and Raphael during the Renaissance, is ornamented with enclosed pediments, balustrades, and rows of arched windows.
-The beautiful bronze entry lanterns are replicas of the torch-holders designed in 1489 by Niccolo Grosso for the home of Filippo Strozzi, the richest banker in Florence.
+The bronze entry lanterns are replicas of the torch-holders designed in 1489 by Niccolo Grosso for the home of Filippo Strozzi, the richest banker in Florence.
 The building features six lunette mosaics on allegorical themes, designed by artist Earl Stetson Crawford: a group of three representing "Columbia's progress in the arts and sciences during the present century" and another group of three representing "Law and her attributes".
 Crawford won the commission through an open competition.

 Originally, the building was a three-story structure with a fourth story, or attic level, set back from the facade and partially hidden behind the cornice and balustrade.
 This main block of the building was U-shaped with an interior courtyard.
 The courtyard was ornamented with geometric patterns of red, white, and blue glazed brick walls and one hundred pink-tongued lion heads along the cornice.
 In order to provide desperately needed office space to meet the needs of the expanding federal bureaucracy, noted San Francisco architect George Kelham (1871-1936) was commissioned in 1933 to design a four-story addition for the east side of the building, enclosing the interior courtyard.
 The addition repeats the design of the original facades, although the third and fourth stories are veneered in terra cotta.

 Although the building's exterior is impressive in the quality of detail, ornamentation, and material, the elegant interiors are even more exquisite.
 The post office originally occupied the ground floor with a lobby running the width of the Seventh Street (main) facade.
 The second floor had offices for court staff and federal agencies, while the third floor contained the ornate courtrooms, judicial chambers, and conference rooms.